 So, how does caffeine affect our nervous system?
 Well, caffeine acts as a stimulant.
 It blocks chemicals called adenosine, which are released in your brain to make you feel sleepy.
 When caffeine blocks those chemicals, we experience mental alertness and increased energy.
 However, the alertness is typically followed by a “caffeine crash,” which occurs when the blood vessels in your brain go through caffeine withdrawal, leaving you feeling tired and irritable.

-Xen may reduce negative cravings and help you get more quality sleep, making you feel more rested and not needing the extra caffeine.
+Xen by Neuvana may reduce negative cravings and help you get more quality sleep, making you feel more rested and not needing the extra caffeine.
 Have you ordered yours yet?
 Tune in to wellness and become more mindful of your body and mind in the process.

 Other Neuvana related blogs: